 - Like other shelter gear, their climate protection is rated as 2-, 3-, or 4-seasons.
 Most people will be fine with a 3-season, but you might go with a 4-season if you live very far north.

-- Even if you choose a bivy over a tent, it’s still worth having a sleeping pad and bag.
+- Even if you choose a bivy over a tent, it’s still worth having a sleeping pad and sleeping bag.

 - If you build your bug out bag in a way where a bivvy is your main shelter, be sure to also carry a tarp and cordage, which can supplement the weaknesses of a bivvy.